shafiswapnil/Contest-Pulse-Discord-Bot/README.md

 If you don't see any messages:

 1. Check if there are upcoming contests within 7 days (or your configured `CONTEST_DAYS_AHEAD` value)
-2. Verify your `DISCORD_CHANNEL_ID` is set correctly
+2. Verify your `DISCORD_CHANNEL_ID` is set correctly for scheduled reminders
+3. For command responses, ensure you're looking in the channel where you typed the command
-3. Use `!health` command to check API connections
+4. Use `!health` command to check API connections
-4. Check your console logs for any errors
+5. Check your console logs for any errors

 If you don't see AtCoder contests: